mainak-12/mainak-12/README.md

 ## 🔬 Current Research

-### 🛰️ Bearing-Based Leader–Follower Control for Moving Target Tracking
+### 🛰️ Bearing Based Control Of Quadrotors in GPS Denied Environment

 Currently working on a research project focused on **Bearing Based Control Of Quadrotors in GPS Denied Environment** for tracking moving targets.